RaedAddala/El-Marchi/README.md

 It is built using **Nestjs**, **Angular 18**, **Docker**, **tRPC**, **PostgresSQL**, and **Prisma**.

 This software is built with **Robustness**, **System High-Availability** and **Reliability** in mind.

+## How to Run and Use this project

+Full Documentation is available in this [readme file](./test/README.md).